-After lunch, head to Oryukdo Skywalknand then continue to Dongbaekseom Island and visit the Nurimaru APEC House before strolling along the esplanade of Haeundae Beach, enjoying the ocean views.
+After lunch, head to Oryukdo Skywalk and then

+continue to Dongbaekseom Island stroll along the esplanade of Haeundae Beach, enjoying the ocean views.

-Later, transfer around 1.5 hours to Gyeongju, the 'Museum without Walls', and stay overnight at Bomun Lake, which is famous for its cherry blossom.
+Later, transfer around 1.5 hours to Gyeongju, the 'Museum without Walls'.

 You will spend a total of 5 hours on foot today.

 Jagalchi Fish Market - Jagalchi is the largest fish market in Korea, offering a huge variety of live seafood and restaurants.
-The name is said to originate from jagal, gravel in Korean, as it used to be surrounded by gravel
+The name is said to originate from jagal (gravel in Korean), as it used to be surrounded by gravel.

-Busan Tower - Busan Tower is a symbol of Busan that stands 69m above sea level at a height of 120 m.
-The top of the tower is modelled after the Bulguksa Daboh tower in Gyeongju.
+Busan Tower - Busan Tower is a symbol of Busan that stands 69m above sea level at a height of 120m.

-Kukje Market - Steeped in decades of history, Gukje Market was established during the Korean War in 1950, intended to be a place for refugees to set up shop to make a living.
+Gukje Market - Steeped in decades of history, Gukje Market was established during the Korean War in 1950, intended to be a place for refugees to set up shop to make a living.
 It soon grew into a thriving, popular market.
-You can find vendors selling both new and old affordable items here.

 Oryukdo Skywalk - Oryukdo in Korean translates to 'walking in the sky'.
-The 15-metre horseshoe-shaped glass bridge is set up over a 35-metre high coastal cliff, located on the dividing point between the East Sea and the South Sea.
+The 15-metre horseshoeshaped glass bridge is set up over a 35-metre high coastal cliff, located on the dividing point between the East Sea and the South Sea.
+Oryukdo refers to a group of rocky islands.
+Depending on the time of day and teh tide, it may appear to be five or six islands, hence teh name 'o' meaning five and 'yuk' meaning six in Korean.